You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

 Like a vacuum filler, a metal rod sits in the reservoir.
 When the knob on the blind cap is twisted, the rod unlocks and is pulled out of the pen.
 Keep twisting the knob with the rod pulled out to lock it into the piston plunger at the top of the barrel.

-The rod/plunger is then pushed down (depressed just like piston fountain pens) to expel the air from the chamber and pulled back up to draw fountain pen ink into the pen.
-The knob is then turned in the opposite direction to detach the rod from the plunger, the rod is pushed back into the pen, and the knob is turned until the blind cap is tightened down.
+Push the rod/plunger down ( just like piston fountain pens) to expel the air from the chamber and pull it back up to draw fountain pen ink into the pen.
+Then, turn the knob in the opposite direction to detach the rod from the plunger.
+Push the rod back into the pen, and the knob until you tighten the blind cap.

 What is great about a bulkfiller is it leaves almost no wasted space in the barrel (like an eyedropper style fountain pen).

 Currently only one company makes the bulkfiller system, Conid.
 To try one of these out, you will need to get your hands on a Conid pen like the Minimalistica.

 That brings me to the end of the different types of fountain pen ink filling systems, let's talk about the different types of fountain pen nibs.